-Chailey contains many grade II listed buildings, of which the following is a selection of possibly the most prominent:
+Chailey contains many grade II listed buildings, of which the following is a selection of arguably the most prominent:

 Grade II* St Peter's Church, Chailey Green.
 The building includes a chancel, a nave with south aisle and double north aisles, and a west tower with a broached shingled spire dating from the 13th century.
 The 14th century south aisle was restored in 1878-9, with one north aisle added in 1846, the other in 1878-9.